ironman5366/learn-blog/_posts/2016-03-02-Lesson02-NeuralExample.md

 	print (answer)
 ```

-As mentioned earlier, it, as well as our requirements.txt and all our examples, are available at https://github.com/ironman5366/learn-blog/examples
+As mentioned earlier, it, as well as our requirements.txt and all our examples, are available [in the examples folder.](https://github.com/ironman5366/learn-blog/tree/master/examples)